CC3301/csgo-strat-generator/README.md

 ## WIP

-  - Strats
+  - More strats and hardcore settings.

 ## Planned

-  - Hardcore Mode
   - Make adding more strats or weapons, which might be added in future csgo updates, to the '.inv' files easier.